-During wartime or a natural disaster, food shortages and lack of natural gas or electricity for cooking requires a great deal of improvisation and reliance upon back-to-basics cooking techniques used by our forefathers in order to survive.
-In an emergency it helps to know what to do with all that nature has to offer and how to make the best use of it.
-In order to have a proper meal you will have to improvise ways to cook the food available, for you and your loved ones.
+During wartime or a natural disaster, food shortages and lack of natural gas or electricity for cooking require a great deal of improvisation and reliance upon back-to-basics cooking techniques used by our forefathers in order to survive.
+In an emergency, it helps to know what to do with all that nature has to offer and how to make the best use of it.
+In order to have a proper meal, you will have to improvise ways to cook the food available, for you and your loved ones.

 If you are in a fixed location like a survival retreat or bug out location, nothing beats a cast iron skillet, covered kettle and especially a dutch oven for the open fire or hot coal cooking.
 An excellent configuration for a cooking fire is the keyhole type.
 Build a fire ring of rocks with a rectangular extension, build a fire in the circular part and coals can be raked or shoveled into the rectangular cooking area as needed.